unjs/unstorage/README.md

 - Clone repository
 - Install dependencies with `yarn install`
 - Use `yarn dev` to start jest watcher verifying changes
-- Use `yarn test` before push to ensure all tests and lint checks passing
+- Use `yarn test` before pushing to ensure all tests and lint checks passing

 ## License